I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_object_header.md

 The total size, in bytes, of the NDIS object structure that includes the NDIS_OBJECT_HEADER
      member.
 This size includes the size of the NDIS_OBJECT_HEADER member and the other members of the structure.

-`Type`

-The type of NDIS object that a structure describes.
-Use this member to identify the type of
-     structure in a memory dump.

 ## Remarks
 The reference page for every structure, that has an NDIS_OBJECT_HEADER structure as a member, defines